butchakia/AI_case_study/README.md

 The company was in December 2015.

 * Who are the founders of the company?
+OpenAI's founders include Sam Altman, Greg Brockman, Ilya SuIlya Sutskever, Wojciech Zaremba, and Elon Musk.

 * How did the idea for the company (or project) come about?
+OpenAI was created in part because of its founders' existential concerns about the potential for catastrophe resulting from carelessness and misuse of general-purpose AI.

 * How is the company funded?
 How much funding have they received?
+The company is currently funded in several different manners.
+OpenAI has private donors and investors, some of the likes have included people like Peter Thiel, Marc Andreeson, and Reid Hoffman.
+Companies can also access OpenAI's APIs which help generate funds.
+Microsoft had invested $10 billon in early 2023 for example.
+When the company began they around $1 billion dollars, much coming from powerful individuals like Elon Musk and Peter Thiel.

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+OpenAI was created "because of its founders' existential concerns about the potential for catastrophe resulting from carelessness and misuse of general-purpose AI.
+The company has a long-term focus on fundamental advances in AI and its capabilities."
 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)